leterDieu/Stellarity-mcoc/wiki/dev/docs/installation.md

     <br>
     If you happen to be that unfortunate 1%, just try again!

-[^1]: Quilt is a direct fork of Fabric, meaning that Fabric version of FSEE has native support for this loader.
+[^1]: Quilt is a direct fork of Fabric, meaning that Fabric version of Stellarity has native support for this loader.